jsudlow/marketanalyzer/README.md

 IF you want to play along, check the code out into a folder that you can access with your web browser.

 After that install mysql and import the .sql file.
+This includes creating and naming the new db 'abbastoons_stock'.
+If you dislike the name you can easily rename it and simply adjust the name in the core classes file via the db connect function

 This should get you up and rolling.